wso2-attic/ballerina-integrator/README.md

 │   ├── HotelReservation
 │   │   ├── hotel_reservation_service.bal
 │   │   └── hotel_reservation_service_test.bal
-│   ├── travel_agency_service.bal
+│   ├── travel_agency_service_parallel.bal
-│   └── travel_agency_service_test.bal
+│   └── travel_agency_service_parallel_test.bal
 └── README.md

 ```

-Package `AirlineReservation` contains the service that provides online flight ticket reservations.
+Package `AirlineReservation` contains the service that provides airline ticket reservation functionality.

-Package `CarRental` contains the service that provides online car rentals.
+Package `CarRental` contains the service that provides car rental functionality.

-Package `HotelReservation` contains the service that provides online hotel room reservations.
+Package `HotelReservation` contains the service that provides hotel room reservation functionality.

-The `travel_agency_service.bal` file provides travel agency service, which consumes the other three services, and arranges a complete tour for the requested user.
+The `travel_agency_service_parallel.bal` file consists of the travel agency service, which communicates with the other three services, and arranges a complete tour for the client.

 ### <a name="Implementation"></a> Implementation